-Beyond the Surface International is a 501(c)(3) nonprofit working with rural students from small-scale fishing villages using Positive Youth Development tools like surfing, transmedia storytelling, and mindfulness for young learners to grow up resilient and promote social-ecological wellbeing for healthy oceans and people.
-Play.
-Storytelling.
-Compassion.
-Science.
+Beyond the Surface International is a 501(c)(3) nonprofit that collaborates with rural students from small-scale fishing villages using surfing, storytelling, and mindfulness as Positive Youth Development tools for young learners to grow up resilient and embody social-ecological wellbeing for flourishing oceans, lakes, rivers, and people.

 Ocean conservation is a social, racial, and climate justice issue.
 We leverage surfing as a powerful relationship-building tool with ourselves, our peers, and our surroundings.
-Surfing cultivates both inner and outer strength and engages local youth from small-scale fishing villages as stewards for their aquatic environments, cultural heritage and wellbeing.
+Surfing cultivates both inner and outer strength and engages local youth from small-scale fishing villages to cultivate caring relationships with their aquatic and built environments.
 We facilitate participatory audiovisual workshops for youth to use their voices to celebrate their community’s strengths, identify changes, daylight struggles, and co-create potential solutions.
-We also facilitate mindfulness trainings as an approach to nonviolent communication.
+We also facilitate mindfulness practices as the ground level of emergent strategy for young learners to shape change in their daily lives.
 Through partnerships, we work to implement solutions together for healthy, happy coastal communities and small-scale fisheries.

 The playful mediums we use to address social and ecological challenges impacting small-scale fishing villages along the coastlines and aquatic ecosystems.
 We provide the tools and a safe-space for local kids and their communities to share their perspectives with the world.
 We work relentlessly for local voices - those dependent on healthy seas and sustainable fisheries - to be represented in global discussions that determine our ocean’s future - their future and our collective fate on this planet.